The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical Applications: Compact surfaces

 In the case of constant negative curvature the Liouville measure corresponds to the normalised Haar measure.

 Mixing is a property in the hierarchy of ergodic properties.
 It implies ergodicity and is in turn implied by the Bernoulli property.
-In the case of integrable functions $F, G \in \mathcal L^2(\nu)$ there is no reason to expect to be able to say anything about the speed of mixing (i.e., the rate at which $\rho(t)$ tends to zero).
+In the case of square integrable functions $F, G \in L^2(\nu)$ there is no reason to expect to be able to say anything about the speed of mixing (i.e., the rate at which $\rho(t)$ tends to zero).
 But since we are assuming~$F$ and~$G$ are smooth more can be said.

-Of course the definition can also be reformulated for different invariant measures, but for our present purposes we only need to consider the measure $\nu$.
+Of course the definition can also be reformulated for different invariant measures, but for our present purposes we only need to consider the measure~$\nu$.

-The following result dates back over sixty years and was the forerunner of method that has proved to be very successful over subsequent years. \begin{theorem}[Fomin--Gelfand] The geodesic flow $\varphi_t$ is strong mixing, in other words $\rho(t) \to 0$ as $t\to + \infty$. \end{theorem}
+The following result dates back over sixty years and was the forerunner of method that has proved to be very successful over subsequent years. \begin{theorem}[Fomin--Gelfand, 1952] The geodesic flow on a manifold of constant negative curvature, is strong mixing, in other words $\rho(t) \to 0$ as $t\to + \infty$. \end{theorem}